World government: Supranational movements

 International organizations started forming in the late 19th century, among the earliest being the International Committee of the Red Cross in 1863, the Telegraphic Union in 1865 and the Universal Postal Union in 1874.
 The increase in international trade at the turn of the 20th century accelerated the formation of international organizations, and, by the start of World War I in 1914, there were approximately 450 of them.

 Some notable philosophers and political leaders were also promoting the value of world government during the post-industrial, pre-World War era.
 Ulysses S. Grant, US president, was convinced that rapid advances in technology and industry would result in greater unity and eventually "one nation, so that armies and navies are no longer necessary."
 In China, political reformer Kang Youwei viewed human political organization growing into fewer, larger units, eventually into "one world".
 Bahá'u'lláh founded the Baháʼí Faith teaching that the establishment of world unity and a global federation of nations was a key principle of the religion.
 Author H. G. Wells was a strong proponent of the creation of a world state, arguing that such a state would ensure world peace and justice.

 Karl Marx, the traditional founder of communism, predicted a socialist epoch in which the working class throughout the world will unite to render nationalism meaningless.
 Anti-Communists believed world government was a goal of World Communism.

-Support for the idea of establishing international law grew during this period as well.
-The Institute of International Law was formed in 1873 by Belgian jurist Gustave Rolin-Jaequemyns, leading to the creation of concrete legal drafts, for example by the Swiss Johaan Bluntschli in 1866.
-In 1883, James Lorimer published "The Institutes of the Law of Nations" in which he explored the idea of a world government establishing the global rule of law.
-The first embryonic world parliament, called the Inter-Parliamentary Union, was organized in 1886 by Cremer and Passy, composed of legislators from many countries.
-In 1904 the Union formally proposed "an international congress which should meet periodically to discuss international questions".